bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 d.
 Remedies

-Consider additional remedies such as over-the-counter treatments and natural supplements (after discussing with a healthcare provider) to help moderate sweating and hot flashes.
+Consider additional remedies, such as over-the-counter treatments or natural supplements, after discussing with your healthcare provider, to help moderate sweating and hot flashes, which can sometimes be symptoms of menopause.

 3. Addressing Underlying Conditions